twknab/learning_lamp/06-deployment/01-deployment.md

 `sudo a2enmod rewrite`

+You will then have to restart Apache:

+`sudo service apache2 restart`

 Next, we have to configure Apache so that it allows rewriting of the URLs.

-Navigate to  /etc/apache2 by running the following command:
+Navigate to `/etc/apache2` by running the following command:

 `cd /etc/apache2`